nf-core/logos/README.md

 The green colour in the logo is RGB: `36,176,100` or Hex:`#24B064`.

+## Pipeline logo specifications

+This repository also includes pipeline logos that have been customised away from the default generated pipeline.

+The specifications of the PNG versions of the dark and light versions of each should be:

+- Height: 4cm
+- Resolution: 300 DPI

 ## Help

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).